aesthetic-suite/framework/docs/style.md

 ## Generating Class Names

-When transforming styles into a CSS class name, the `cx` function must be used (framework integration dependent), which is a wrapper around `Aesthetic#transformStyles`.
+When transforming styles into a CSS class name, the `cx` function must be used (framework integration dependent), which is a wrapper around `Adapter#transformStyles`.
 This function accepts an arbitrary number of arguments, all of which can be expressions, values, or style objects that evaluate to a truthy value.